eigenhombre/ballomud/README.md

 2. To explore making text-based games in the MUD heritage;
 3. To play with [plain-text representations of game worlds](https://github.com/eigenhombre/ballomud/blob/master/resources/world.yml) along the lines of what the original MUD software used.

+# features / actions

+This is a "[sandbox](https://en.wikipedia.org/wiki/Sandbox_game)" text game in progress with limited features so far:

+- YML-based initial world state
+- Move from room to room via (currently) six directions
+- Pick up and drop things
+- Talk out loud
+- Look around or at things
+- Look at the entire game state(!)
+- NPCs (that don't do anything yet)

 # try it out!